bufemc/a1fbox/README.md

     - enabled call monitor - to enable dial ```#96*5*``` - and to disable dial ```#96*4```
     - either standard or dedicated user with password (set in ```config.py```) and enough permissions
     - an additional phonebook for cold calls, configured to block incoming numbers

+### Description
+Idea was to create a call blocker for cold calls.
+I tried to build modules that were as independent as possible, having same naming, even same logging scheme.
+So they could be used as building blocks, combined in different ways.
+So you could run the call monitor alone, but also combined with the call blocker.
+Or you could just do rating for phone numbers or reverse search.
+Or add contacts to your phonebook.
+Feedback is highly appreciated.

 ### License
 MIT